Hiroshima’s nuclear history sounds an urgent warning for G-7 summit

-HIROSHIMA – The cost of war is ever-present in this nuclear-scarred city, which is playing host this week to a high-stakes summit of the Group of Seven nations amid Europe’s bloodiest conflict since WWII.
+HIROSHIMA — The cost of war is ever-present in this nuclear-scarred city, which this week is playing host to a high-stakes summit of the Group of Seven (G-7) nations amid Europe’s bloodiest conflict since WWII.

 And it serves as the backdrop for a weekend summit at a time when the use of nuclear war is once again openly threatened on the world stage — from loose Russian talk, North Korean provocations, Iran’s nuclear buildup and China’s expanding arsenal.

-I arrived in Hiroshima early on May 18 — just hours before parts of the city were shutting down for the high-profile summit.
-Having covered war on the ground in Israel, the Gaza Strip, Iraq and Ukraine, I wanted to bear witness to one of the darkest periods in relations between the U.S. and Japan, and look back on American leaders’ decision to introduce nuclear weapons in war and against civilians.
+I arrived in Hiroshima early May 18 — just hours before parts of the city were shutting down for the high-profile summit.
+Having covered war on the ground in Israel, the Gaza Strip, Iraq and Ukraine, I wanted to bear witness to one of the darkest periods in U.S.-Japan relations and look back on American leaders’ decision to introduce nuclear weapons in war and against civilians.

 President Biden, attending the summit, will not be issuing an apology on behalf of the United States for using the atomic bomb, the White House said ahead of the president’s arrival in Japan.